-This trigger mode may be selected with SOURCE 8 > Extern.
+In analog mode this trigger mode may be selected with SOURCE O > Extern.
+In DSO mode it is only possible if channels 3 and 4 are turned off.
 The readout will display Tr:ext.
-AUXILIARY INPUT 3 will be the input for the external trigger signal, all internal triggersources will be disconnected.
+CH4 O will be the input for the external trigger, all internal sources will be disconnected.
 In this mode the trigger point symbol (level and time position) will not be displayed, only the trigger time position will be indicated.
-External triggering requires a signal of 0.3 to 3 VPP, synchronous to the vertical input signal(s).
+External triggering requires a signal of 0.3 to 3 V{pp}, synchronous to the vertical input signal(s).